Hubbard Radio Washington DC, LLC. All rights reserved. This website is not intended for users located within the European Economic Area.

 There are currently no broad legal protections for federal employees against these risks.

-But a few members of Congress reintroduced a bicameral bill earlier this year to try to change that.
+But a few members of Congress reintroduced a bicameral bill in 2023 to try to change that.
 The Federal Employee Civil Relief Act, if enacted, would let federal employees and contractors postpone certain types of payments during government shutdowns, or if the government defaults on its debt.
 If the bill is passed, feds would get a 30-day cushion, after a government shutdown ends, before they would have to make payments on loans and other types of financial obligations.

-So far, the bill has not had any action beyond its introduction in March this year.
+So far, the bill has not had any action beyond its introduction in March 2023.

 But many companies do offer relief for feds during a shutdown and are already making preparations to do so.